A practical guide to URI encoding and URI decoding

 alice:password, but that has been deprecated because of security.

 When processing a URI into its components, a URI should be delimited using the generic delimiters based on a "first-match-wins" algorithm.
-So the first
+The first

 ? that is encountered after the path or host indicates the start of the query part.
-All
+Other

-? behind that, are not considered generic delimiters anymore.
+? that come after the first occurence, are not considered generic delimiters anymore, but data.
 This means that the following URI should be processed like this:

 foo://firstname.lastname@example.org:8042/ove@r/there;color=red;height=200?name?color=brown&height=300#nose? \_/ \___/ \_________/ \__/ \______________________________/ \_________________________/ \___/ | | | | | | | scheme userinfo host port path query fragment

 @ (in the path) is treated as data in a path and not as a delimiter between userinfo and host.
 Same goes for the second and third